Analysis | Brazil’s Bolsonaro sits on a ticking coronavirus time bomb

 The Associated Press reports that Argentine officials in provinces bordering Brazil are working to set up secure corridors so that Brazilian truckers can enter the country and deliver their goods without coming into contact with Argentines.
 There are similar plans afoot in Uruguay.
 Paraguay has shut its borders and at least in one instance dug a trench between two border towns to prevent crossings.
 Venezuelan President Nicolás Maduro — a Bolsonaro nemesis in charge of a crisis-ravaged country — vowed to ensure “an epidemiological and military barrier” along his nation’s border with Brazil.

-In the United States, Florida’s Republican Gov. Ron DeSantis warned of the risks posed by Brazilian travelers heading to his state, which is home to a large Brazilian diaspora.
+In the United States, Florida Gov. Ron DeSantis (R) warned of the risks posed by Brazilian travelers heading to his state, which is home to a large Brazilian diaspora.
 “Brazil has great scientific and economic capacity, but clearly its leadership has an unscientific stance on fighting coronavirus,” said DeSantis.

 That’s a view shared by Bolsonaro’s former health minister, who left his post last month under acrimonious circumstances.
 Bolsonaro “started to have anti-health attitudes, inciting crowds, hailing a medication that didn’t have any scientific basis,” Luiz Henrique Mandetta told The Washington Post, referring to the president’s dismissal of the need for lockdowns and his obsession with touting the healing properties of hydroxychloroquine.
 “I don’t think he fired me,” Mandetta added.
 “He fired science.”